 to return in year three and complete the full CPD requirements in order to not lose registration credentials.
 “As a chapter we are advocating that this issue needs to be addressed by the board urgently.”

 The awards night is also an opportunity to declare new initiatives.
 In the Australian Capital Territory, Rob Henry announced the “Year of Housing,” with an action plan focusing on “advocacy and education around the creation of places for people, and particularly reform on housing.”
 This advocacy was acknowledged across the chapters through ongoing and new education, policy and procurement programs.

-Congratulations to the practices that have been recognized with chapter accolades and to all those who generously submitted their work for peer review
+Congratulations to the practices that have been recognized with chapter accolades and to all those who generously submitted their work for peer review in 2017.
+To

 the practices whose projects have advanced to be in the running for the National Architecture Awards, the profession is collectively cheering you on.

 The September/October issue contains the following peer-reviewed projects: